Eurasian wigeon: Taxonomy

-The Eurasian wigeon was described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae under the binomial name Anas penelope.
-Anas is the Latin word for "duck", and penelope refers to a duck that was supposed to have rescued Penelope when she was thrown into the sea.
-Her name derives from Ancient Greek πήνη pene, "braid" and ὤψ ops "appearance", from the ruse she used to deter suitors while her husband Ulysses was absent.
+The Eurasian wigeon was formally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae under the binomial name Anas penelope.
+Anas is the Latin word for "duck", and penelope refers to a duck said to have saved Penelope when she was thrown into the sea.
+Her name derives from Ancient Greek πήνη pene, "braid" and ὤψ ops "appearance", from the ruse she used to deter suitors while her husband Ulysses was away.
+Following a study in 2009, 5 species of Wigeon were transferred to the resurrected genus Mareca, so the current binomial name is now Mareca penelope.

 Description

 This dabbling duck is 42–52 cm long with a 71–80 cm wingspan, and a weight of 500–1073 g.
-The breeding male has grey flanks and back, with a black rear end, a dark green speculum and a brilliant white patch on upper wings, obvious in flight or at rest.
+The breeding male has grey flanks and back, with a black rear end, a dark green speculum and a brilliant white patch on upper wings, visible in flight or at rest.
 It has a pink breast, white belly, and a chestnut head with a creamy crown.
 In non-breeding (eclipse) plumage, the drake looks more like the female.
-The female is light brown, with plumage much like a female American wigeon.
-It can be distinguished from most other ducks, apart from American wigeon, on shape.
-However, that species has a paler head and white axillaries on its underwing.
-The female can be a rufous morph with a redder head, and a gray morph with a more gray head.
+The female is light brown, with plumage similar to that of a female American wigeon.
+It can be distinguished from most other ducks, apart from American wigeon, by its shape.
+However, that species has a paler head and white axillaries on the underwings.
+The female can be a rufous morph with a redder head, and a gray morph with a grayer head.

 Distribution

 It breeds in the northernmost areas of Europe and the Palearctic.
-It is the Old World counterpart of North America's American wigeon.
+It is the Old World counterpart of the North American American wigeon.
 It is strongly migratory and winters further south than its breeding range.
 It migrates to southern Asia and Africa.
 In Great Britain and Ireland, the Eurasian wigeon is common as a winter visitor, but scarce as a breeding bird in Scotland, the Lake District, the Pennines and occasionally further south, with only a handful of breeding pairs in Ireland.
 It can be found as an uncommon winter visitor in the United States on the mid-Atlantic and Pacific coasts.
 It is a rare visitor to the rest of the United States except for the Four Corners and the southern Appalachians.